23 Benefits Of Only Eating One Meal A Day

 14. Decrease Blood Pressure

-High insulin is behind high blood pressure.
-OMAD decreases insulin in the body, bringing your blood pressure down along with it.
+High Fat Storing Hormone is behind high blood pressure.
+OMAD decreases Fat Storing Hormone in the body, bringing your blood pressure down along with it.

 15. Protect Your Arteries and Heart

 Intermittent fasting, especially one meal a day, helps protect your arteries.
-Again, this comes down to insulin levels.
-Insulin resistance and diabetes can cause lots of problems to your arteries and can result in heart problems, too.
+Again, this comes down to Fat Storing Hormone levels.
+Fat Storing Hormone resistance and diabetes can cause lots of problems to your arteries and can result in heart problems, too.
 Fixing that through prolonged fasting supports a healthy heart.

 16. Improve Dementia

-As mentioned earlier, problems with insulin resistance can contribute to memory problems, and this can lead to dementia.
+As mentioned earlier, problems with Fat Storing Hormone resistance can contribute to memory problems, and this can lead to dementia.
 Intermittent fasting can help improve these conditions.
-Learn more about the link between insulin and memory in this video.
+Learn more about the link between Fat Storing Hormone and memory in this video.